laurentperrinet/laurentperrinet.github.io/content/post/2019-10-21_postdoc-position/index.md

 interpretable, disproportionally energy greedy, and often lack the integration of contextual information.
 Such feats are fundamental features of human visual behavior.
-Is is clear today that nonlinear, recurrent interactions are key to this efficiency [@Kietzmann19].
+Is is clear today that nonlinear, recurrent interactions are key to this efficiency [Kietzmann el al, 2019](#Kietzmann19).
 We will use inspiration from neurophysiology to resolve this apparent gap between traditional CNNs and biological visual systems.

 In this post-doctoral project, we propose to address these major limitations by incorporating a new dynamical feature of cortical
-circuits: sensory-evoked traveling waves [@muller2018cortical].
-Indeed, the architecture of primary visual cortex (V1) contains dense local connectivity with sparse long-range connections [@Voges12].
+circuits: sensory-evoked traveling waves [Muller el al, 2018](#muller2018cortical).
+Indeed, the architecture of primary visual cortex (V1) contains dense local connectivity with sparse long-range connections [Voges and Perrinet, 2012](#Voges12).
 Such connections add to the traditional convolutional kernel a novel interaction kernel within a single layer (across positions and channels).
 This introduces a recurrent network architecture which